-In recent years it cannot be ignored that the demand to live in Palma has increased two-fold.
+In recent years it cannot be ignored that the demand to live in Palma de Mallorca has increased two-fold.
 What was once a humble seaside capital, known largely as a quick stop-off point between airport and hotel, has grown into a destination in its own right.
 Nowadays, Palma is not just your city to pass through nor see from a plane window, but a place to settle in and call home.

 Areas such as La Calatrava that stretch behind the Cathedral are particularly beautiful and have seen a lot of renovation work in the last few years.
 It is quiet here, and what makes it special is the centre is so close while waves are heard lapping the shore a few streets over.
 Historic architecture pervades this tranquil part, hence why it is no surprise to find five star hotels such as El Llorenç Parc del Mar tucked away here.
 Of course prices in this area are high but you are likely to find a property with lots of character given the area’s colonial history.
 Maple-coloured beams, large windows and petal-shaped tiles are just some of the little quirks you’ll find behind closed doors.
-Otherwise, La Lonja is another desirable area which stretches from Rialto Living on C/San Feliu all the way to Es Baluard.
+Otherwise, La Lonja is another desirable area which stretches from Rialto Living on Calle San Feliu all the way to Es Baluard.
 The vibe is busier so noise is to be expected particularly at the weekends, but if a Mallorcan tradition is adopted, it is Palma Monday to Thursday and the rest of the week by the sea!
-Or – if like most – a second home isn’t an option, C/San Jaume just off La Rambla occupies a nice middle ground, being in the centre but not affected by too much noise.
+Or if a second home isn’t an option, Calle San Jaume just off La Rambla occupies a nice middle ground, being in the centre but not affected by too much noise.

 Palma brings together a wealth of lifestyle benefits that make it a desirable city to live in.
 With the sea nearby, a thriving health community and beautiful properties for sale, it is easy to see why people are flocking to move here.
 It has a wonderful ambience where a multi-international network has flourished, allowing for cultures from all corners of the map to find their place.